-These days, baked potatoes are a staple in our home.
-They are filling and help us eat smaller portions of protein — definitely a good thing.
-Potatoes are also inexpensive.
-But, be sure to eat the skin too — that’s where all the nutrients are.
+Baked potatoes can be a great staple to add to the dinner rotation since they’re filling and inexpensive.
+Just be sure to eat the skin too — that’s where all the nutrients are.

-This is another toddler approved meal component.
-Will loved “finding” the hidden bits of bacon and cheese and ate nearly his whole (small) potato.
-And they aren’t that bad for you — all in all, they are about 380 calories or so (this is an estimate based on my calculation on SparkRecipes.com).
-So, if you serve them with a bit of veggies and a small hunk of lean protein, this can still be a pretty fit meal.
+This is a toddler approved meal component.
+My son Will loved “finding” the hidden bits of bacon and cheese and ate nearly his whole (small) potato.
+Serve them with a bit of veggies and a 3-4 oz portion of lean protein for a tasty, balanced meal.

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.
 Prick each potato a couple of times with a fork.
-Place on the rack in the oven and cook for an hour.
+Place on the rack in the oven and cook for 1 hour.
 Let cool for 10-15 minutes before handling.

 - Cook the bacon and discard any fat drippings.